hisava/hisava.github.io/_posts/2023-08-12-Post shell.markdown

 Deploy your cron job

-`Close the crontab editor and save the file.`
+*Close the crontab editor and save the file*

 List all cron jobs